-- COMM3307 - Production Practicum Abroad : (Exploring Creative Expression and Innovation Studies (EI) NUpath) Based in London, this course combines the process of documentary filmmaking with exploring Britain’s multicultural society, providing students with first hand experience to develop a deeper, more complex understanding of the culture, particularly as it is evident in London.
+- COMM3307 - Production Practicum Abroad : (Exploring Creative Expression and Innovation (EI) NUpath) Based in London, this course combines the process of documentary filmmaking with exploring Britain’s multicultural society, providing students with first-hand experience to develop a deeper, more complex understanding of the culture, particularly as it is evident in London.
 Students will work in groups of 5-7 to produce a 10-12 minute fact based documentary of their choice on a specific aspect of British culture.
 Students will learn all aspects of documentary production from the pre-production process of intensive research and development of story ideas to the technical aspects of filming, lighting, sound recording, digital editing, and graphics.
 Students will be working with remote equipment that includes DSLR Cameras, audio and remote editing equipment.
 This course will also examine the theories and methodology behind documentary filmmaking – directing, production, design, and narrative.
 By analyzing a selection of documentary films, we will look at the various forms of storytelling and the approach filmmakers adopt to produce films focusing on cultural, social, and historical subject matter.
 Students will learn how to define their approach to documentary filmmaking and form an effective narrative structure.
 We will examine how the use of artifacts, location and reenactments can have an impact on audience perception.
 This course requires enthusiasm to explore and research another culture.
 This is an interdisciplinary course exposing students to media practices; experience in media production is not a requirement.

-Northeastern Tuition and DOC Fee Includes: 8 Northeastern credits, international round-trip airfare from Boston, accommodation for program duration, international security and emergency support, and program related expenses (local transportation, field trips and excursions)
+Northeastern Tuition and DOC Fee Includes: 8 Northeastern credits, accommodation for program duration, international security and emergency support, and program related expenses (local transportation, field trips and excursions)

 Students should anticipate spending this estimated amount during the program for meals and incidentals.